kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/coreos.md

 ```

-Vault operator will create a ServiceMonitor object once the Vault server is successfully running.
+KubeVault operator will create a ServiceMonitor object once the Vault server is successfully running.

 ```console
 $ kubectl get servicemonitor -n demo